Becoming Human

-Becoming Human is a British supernatural comedy-drama webisode series and a spin-off from the TV series Being Human.
+Becoming Human is a British supernatural comedy-drama web series and a spin-off from the TV series Being Human.
 Created by Toby Whithouse, it was directed by Alex Kalymnios, written by Brian Dooley, Jamie Mathieson and John Jackson, and stars Craig Roberts as the teenage vampire Adam (previously seen on Being Human), Leila Mimmack as the werewolf Christa and Josh Brown as the ghost Matt.
 A composition of the eight episodes (including the finale) was aired on BBC Three at 9:00pm on 20 March 2011.